By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 end

-Expected: Ends the current test session, where the display area exits fullscreen and be back inside the folder.End Test Session
+Expected: Ends the current test session, where the display area exits fullscreen and be back inside the folder.End Test Sessionis shown on the status message and status bar shows that tester is back inside the folder. -

 Test case:

-when not inside a test or report (prerequisite not fulfilled, like being in the home directory or in a folder)
+endwhen not inside a test or report (prerequisite not fulfilled, like being in the home directory or in a folder)

-is shown in the status message.
+Expected: The errorThis command is not valid outside a test or reportis shown in the status message.
 Status bar remains the same.

 -